JanReda/intermagnet.github.io/data_checkers.md

 Data with a lower level of quality checking are available in a faster time-frame.
 Some IMOs provide "reported"  quality data in near-real time, all IMOs provide "reported" data within three days and many IMOs supply "adjusted" and "quasi-definitive" data.
 All these data are available from the INTERMAGNET website and [ftp site](ftp://ftp.seismo.nrcan.gc.ca/intermagnet)

+JRD:

+I tried put links to INTERMAGNET web and ftp, but couldn't.

  ### Data Checking Task Team
 The detailed work of definitive data review and checking is done by a group of expert volunteers, each responsible for a group of IMOs.
 The review process includes reviewing the quality of data and baseline adoptions, and checking file formats and metadata for compliance with INTERMAGNET standards.